 Our other products category includes sales associated with lumber sales offices, timber and timberlands not associated with other segments or businesses to be divested and other minor products and services.
-Sales were significantly lower, with lower operating profits for the first quarter of 2004 as compared to the same period of 2003.
-The reduction in sales was primarily attributable to the divesture of most of our lumber facilities.
+Sales were significantly lower, with lower operating profits for both the second quarter and six month period ended June 30,

+2004 as compared to the same periods of 2003.
+The reduction in sales was primarily attributable to the divesture of most of our lumber facilities which in prior periods, sales offices associated with this business were included in other products.
 Additionally, sales and profits of logs sold to third parties from our timberlands declined significantly with the sale of our remaining fee timberlands in October of 2003.